 Are You Afraid of What Others Will Think?

-I used to be afraid of what others will think.
+I am afraid of what people will think of me.
 It still affects every decision I make.
 I can’t be happy with my own decisions if I am going to get a negative response from other people.
 That’s no way to live.
 My choices, my life, what I love to do, shouldn’t be influenced by outside critics who have not earned a seat at my feedback table.
 I should only be concerned with feedback from the people that I have asked to give me feedback.
+Why is this concept so hard to grasp?
+It’s easy to say that I’m not concerned about what others think, but the reality is I want everyone to like me and approve of everything I do.
+That is an unrealistic way to live.

 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.” – President Roosevelt